 Backpacks/Cargo boxes should be durable, foil-lined, clean and hygienic with at least 1cm of insulating material with a secure closing mechanism.
-The external reflective elements should ensure that it is visible to all road users at all times when on the road.
+They must have external reflective elements on all visible sides to ensure that it is seen by all road users at all times when on the road.
 Food cargo boxes and backpacks must have minimal internal dimensions of 36cm x 36cm x 43cm.

-Phone mount has to attach to your vehicle and provide an ideal viewing angle gripping the phone firmly.
+Phone mounts should attach to your vehicle and provide an ideal viewing angle gripping the phone firmly.